tbrowder/Mi6-Helper/README.md

 That creates a new module named `Foo::Bar` in the current directory (or a specified directory if the option `dir=/path` is used).
 The new module is then ready to be enhanced and managed by app `mi6` to easily build build documentation, run tests, and release new versions.

-Run `mi6-helper` without arguments to see its help screen showing its options:

-    Usage: mi6-helper <mode> [options...]

-    Modes:
-      new=X - Creates a new module (named 'X') in the current directory by executing 'mi6', then modifying files and adding new files in the new repository to add the benefits produced by this module.
-NOTE: The program will abort if directory 'X' exists.

-    Options:
-      dir=P - Selects directory 'P' as the parent directory for the operations (default is '.', the current directory, i.e., '$*CWD').

-      force - Allows the program to continue without a hidden file and bypass the prompt/response dialog.

 DESCRIPTION
 ===========